 - Since the onset of the pandemic VHCB has, with our partners (VHFA, DHCD, AHS and VSHA), participated in the Housing Recovery Working Group to co-ordinate and best utilize new resources from Vermont's General fund, ARPA, Home ARP, and the programs covered by this plan.
-The results include tripling housing production, consistent statewide use of the coordinated entry system and moving 2800 households experiencing homelessness into permanent housing. - At VHCB this year resources will result in starting or completing more than 1000 homes, Over the course of the pandemic more than 1300 new homes have been funded to date (with 550 set aside for Vermonters experiencing homelessness).
-In addition, 450 shelter beds have received funding for rehab and enhanced safety or are being added at both existing and new facilities. - VHCB funding will support four new Recovery Residences being established in the state. - A new program to improve/rehab housing for farmworkers has been launched.
+The results include tripling housing production, consistent statewide use of the coordinated entry system and moving 4,114 households experiencing homelessness into permanent housing. - Since January of 2020, VHCB has committed more than \$240 million for multi-family housing and shelter upgrade and expansion from all sources of funding. - This includes \$218 million in investments in 1,890 multi-family rental homes, of which 1,620 are newly created or newly affordable; of those, 628 are designated for the homeless, in coordination with AHS and utilizing the state's Coordinated Entry System. - This also includes \$22 million investment in 496 shelter beds, of which 198 are newly created. - VHCB funding is supporting the creation of 58 recovery beds for persons experiencing addiction statewide.